SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    * - Status
      - Description
    * - Done
-     - The specific task is completed
+     - Task was successfully completed
-   * - Error
+   * - Failed
-     -
+     - Task has failed and is not completed
-   * - Upstream Error
+   * - Running
-     -
+     - Task is currently running
-   * -
+   * - Pending
-     -
+     - Task will be executed as soon as a Worker becomes available

 Deleting Jobs
 =============